Kanilionis/MasonJar/README.md

 - Tessa - Netflix and Chill
 - Nora - Travel/Weekend Getaway
 - Claire - Outdoor Activities
--shows list of database items
 -button to choose for you

-### Contact Us
+### Suggest an Idea
--suggest an activity to us to add
+-suggest an activity to us to add (nodemailer)
+-form
+  -choose theme (dropdown?)
+  -type activity here
+  -submit
+-FUTURE- view all activites by theme before suggesting

 ### Not Required
 -authentication